Emerge-Lab/gpudrive/README.md

 ./headless CPU 1 # Run on CPU, 1 step
 ```

+## Pre-trained policy 🏋🏼‍♀️

+We are open-sourcing a policy trained on 1,000 randomly sampled scenarios.
+After cloning the repository, Git LFS will automatically download the policy to the `models/learned_sb3_policy` directory.
+If you don’t find the file there, you can manually download the LFS files by running `git lfs pull`.

 ## Dataset `{ 🚦 🚗  🚙  🛣️ }`

 ### How to download the Waymo Open Motion Dataset